stocchi/speedrun-notes/black/README.md

  	- Bulldoze

 N'S CASTLE

-- Team Plasma N:
+Team Plasma N:
+- Dragon Breath x2
-Dragon Breath x2, Slash Carracosta and switch to Sawk, CCx5
+- Slash Carracosta
+- switch to Sawk
+- CCx5

-- Team Plasma Ghetsis:
+Team Plasma Ghetsis:
+- Fusion Flare x2
-Fusion Flare x2, switch to Sawk CCx5
+- switch to Sawk
-- Reversal Bouffalant at 66- (requires Head Smash crit)
+- CCx5 or Reversal:
-- Reversal Hydreigon at 66- (requires Head Smash crit)
+	- Bouffalant and Hydreigon  at 66-
-- Reversal Eelektross at 39- (requires Head Smash crit)
-- Reversal Seismitoad at 39- (requires Head Smash crit)
+	- Eelektross and Seismitoad  at 39-
-- Reversal Bisharp at 131- (requires to get hit)
+	- Bisharp at 131-